hgucamole-boop/snack-mystery-box/DESIGN-PREVIEW.md

 4. **Select Plan** → Interactive selection gives satisfaction
 5. **Sign Up** → Simple, clear form at bottom
 6. **Done** → Memorable experience, likely to share

----

-**This is not your average subscription landing page.
-It's designed to stand out, convert, and be remembered.** 🎯